BurlingtonCodeAcademy/webdev-prework/cheatsheet_series_command_line.md

 ### On Windows, it displays the current directory:
 ```
-C:\Users\admin
+C:\Users\admin>
 ```

 ### On Linux and Mac, you might see something like this:
 ```
-admin@LAPTOP-JULHSBL9:~$```
+admin@LAPTOP-JULHSBL9:~$
 ```
 Which follows the pattern:
 ```
 [user]@[host]:[directory]$
 ```

-The prompt will often be represented in doccumentation as the `$` character, as other information is specific to your particular environment.
+The prompt will often be represented in documentation as the `$` character, as other information is specific to your particular environment.

 ## The CLI Output